 ACE Is the Place

-You might've noticed that I asked a couple of months ago for anyone with the expanded version of a Robin article I ran in Comicology back in 2000 to contact me.
-I truly was asking for a friend, no wink-wink nudge-nudge about it, but as it turns out he had to step aside and the assignment landed in my lap.
-Not wanting to repeat myself, I wrote this new retrospective from scratch, although with so much in the way of Boy and Girl Wondering having gone down in the past decade (plus, of course, this being a different venue with different demands on the tone of the piece) it was sort-of impossible not to.
+You might have seen me ask a couple of months ago for anyone in possession of the expanded Web version of a Robin article I ran in Comicology back in 2000 to please contact me.
+I'd truly been asking for a friend, no wink-wink nudge-nudge about it, but as it turns out he had to step aside and the assignment landed in my lap.
+Not wanting to repeat myself, I wrote this new retrospective from scratch; of course, with so much in the world of Boy (and Girl) Wonders having gone down in the past 15 years — and this being a different venue with different demands on the tone of the piece — that was sort-of mandatory regardless.

 Copies of the first issue and/or a monthly pull can be reserved at your local comics shop, if you're lucky enough to have one, although initial orders for that first issue are due today.
-I don't have subscription-by-mail info yet, and there isn't any at the magazine's website or on its Facebook page at this writing, but I will certainly pass that along when I can and post here again when the issue hits the racks in March.
-While I don't have anything in the second issue, from the third on I will probably be a regular presence, and I sincerely hope to be writing about Robin's 100th anniversary in another quarter-century's time.
+I don't have subscription-by-mail info yet, and there's none at the magazine's site or its Facebook page at this writing, but I shall certainly pass that along when I can and post here again when the issue hits the racks in March.
+While I don't have anything in the second issue, from the third on I'll probably be a regular presence, and I sincerely hope to be writing about Robin's 100th anniversary in another quarter-century's time.